 The sauce for the hamburger steaks is made with butter which makes it less heavy than the typical gravy or creamy sauce.
 If you prefer gravy, use a prepared gravy or make a simple pan gravy with drippings and beef stock.
-See the tips for a simple gravy recipe and preparation instructions.

-In a large bowl, combine and blend the ground beef, chopped onion, beaten egg and egg yolks, bread crumbs, if using, salt, and pepper.
+In a large bowl, combine and blend the ground beef, chopped onion, beaten egg and egg yolks, breadcrumbs, if using, salt, and pepper.
 Using your hands, shape the meat mixture into six 1/2-inch thick oblong steaks )about 5 ounces each).

-- In a large skillet, heat 3 tablespoons butter over medium-high heat.
+In a large skillet, heat 3 tablespoons butter over medium-high heat.
 Add the beef and brown on both sides, until insides are just barely pink or no longer pink.
 Transfer to a hot serving dish.

-- Add the remaining butter and the wine to the frying pan, and simmer until most of the liquid has evaporated.
+Add the remaining butter and the wine to the frying pan, and simmer until most of the liquid has evaporated.
 Spoon over the steaks and serve.

-- Basic Pan Gravy: Leave 2 tablespoons of drippings in the skillet.
+Basic Pan Gravy: Leave 2 tablespoons of drippings in the skillet.
 Place the pan back over medium heat.
 Dissolve 2 tablespoons of cornstarch in 3 tablespoons of cold water.
 Pour the cornstarch and water slurry into the hot drippings and whisk to blend thoroughly.
 Add 2 cups of low sodium or unsalted beef stock.
 Season with salt and pepper, to taste.